just-buildsystem/justbuild/doc/future-designs/execution-properties.md

 #### `"timeout scaling"`

-If given, the value has to be a number greater or equal than `1.0`, with `1.0` taken as default.
+If given, the value has to evaluate to a number greater or equal than `1.0`, or `null`.
+If not given, or evaluating to `null`, the value `1.0` is taken as default.
 The action timeout specified for this build (the default value, or whatever is specified on the command line) is multiplied by the given factor and taken as timeout for this action.
 This applies for both, local and remote builds.